 In less developed countries, though, this can be a challenge.
 Signage can be nonexistent and/or not in English and congestion can be a problem, and most importantly, the roads can be in poor condition, and fellow drivers don’t follow traffic laws.
 Plus, safety can be an issue in rural areas; some areas of Africa, Asia, and Central/South America have issues with bandits harassing drivers, especially at night.

 India is a prime, if extreme, example, where traffic rules are routinely ignored, animals can be a hazard, even in cities, and foreign drivers are pretty much automatically declared at fault in the event of an accident.
-I would think twice about driving in places like India, unless this is your idea of a good time:
+I would think twice about driving in places like India, unless this is your idea of a good time.
+If you’ve been injured in a car accident, you should contact an attorney right away so that they can begin investigating the accident, communicating with the insurance company on your behalf, and building a strong case for maximum compensation, continue reading here.

 What Would I Do?